stackbit-projects/magical-iron-e6244/content/pages/index.md

         image: /images/icon 0.png
       - title: 25% - TESLA MODEL 3 Giveaway
         content: >
-          Giving back to the believers of our project, we’ll host a Tesla Model 3 giveaway.
-The first 2500 TipsyTigers holders will be guaranteed a chance to walk away with a new whip.
+          At TipsyTigers, giving back to the backers of our project is part of our core values.
+We’ll host a Tesla Model 3 giveaway upon sale of 25% of our TipsyTiger NFTs.
+The first 2500 TipsyTigers holders will be guaranteed an opportunity to walk away with a new whip.
         actions: []
         image: /images/icon 25.png
         image_alt: Feature 1 placeholder image